 Want to give stock trading a go, find out more about investing and save up a little nest egg while you’re at it?
 The Robinhood app may well be the best way to get started.
 Offering a fee-free trading experience with generous interest rates, you can start small and enjoy the thrill of investing with none of the risks.
 This Robinhood review will walk you through the basics.

-Created in 2015, Robinhood is a free trading app/discount stock broker, offering a relatively risk-free way for newcomers to the investing world to get started.
-Robinhood offers stock and options trading with no commission and no minimum amount needed in your investing account, less the amount you want to invest on a specific stock.
+Created in 2015, Robinhood is a free-trading app/discount stock broker, offering a relatively risk-free way for newcomers to the investing world to get started.
+Robinhood offers stock and options trading with no commission and no minimum amount needed in your investing account, less the amount you want to invest in a specific stock.

 It’s easy to get started, all you need to do is to sign up for an account with your basic personal and banking details, and then add money to your account so that you can start trading.
 You can buy individual stocks or ETFs (grouped investments bundled into one), or the more sophisticated options investments which allow you to work strategically with less capital.